vulndev/vulndev.github.io/_posts/2019-07-27-openhab-how-to-use-your-own-certificates.md

 ---
 layout: post
-title:  OpenHAB: How to use your own certificates
+title:  OpenHAB How to use your own certificates
 description: >
 categories: [openhab, cryptography]
 ---